oceanalbin/Catalog-Of-Archival-Resilence/README.md

 <summary>Notes 6 April</summary>
 <br>
 What do I want to let the public see or understand from my work?
+I want to retell the Cold War and highlight parts of it which I think are interesting.
 Installation?
 Aspect of Format
 What is my intention: To visualise the Cold War.
 </details>